ycpcs/cs497-spring2019/labs/lab02.md

 ### Task 1 - Create hash file

-1. Go to [md5hashgenerator](https://www.md5hashgenerator.com/) and create eight (8) different hashes to break.
+1. Go to [md5hashgenerator](https://www.md5hashgenerator.com/) and create five (5) different hashes to break.
 2. Create one for each of the following:
     - just numbers
     - lower case name